 This course explores the use of the box form throughout history from the ancient times to modern.
 Students will learn a wide variety of construction techniques and methods.
 They will learn the basics of good design, what the elements of art are, and how they are used through the principles of art.
 No matter how limited a student's background or training in art might be, he or she will be able to create works of art through this form that are personal, meaningful and presentable.
-May be applied to a major in Art.
-Grading: A-F
+Core Requirement: Arts (p.
+13)